 Adding Chapter Headings

 When you're first starting a book in Google Docs, navigation is easy.
 But as the story progresses and 1,000 words turns into 10,000, you'll want an easy way to navigate through the document.
 That’s where chapter titles come in handy.
-Chapter titles are crucial for creating an organized structure for your book.
-Including them in the Table of Contents and applying consistent formatting styles enhances the overall presentation of the document.
+Chapter headings help keep your manuscript organized as it grows.
+If you apply Google Docs heading styles to your chapter titles, you can use the document outline to jump between chapters and, if needed, generate a table of contents later.

 To assign a chapter heading, use the Styles menu, which should default to Normal Text unless you change it.
 Place your cursor next to the text you want to change, and select the appropriate header from the Styles menu.
 I recommend using Heading 1 for chapter headings and Heading 2 for section breaks or subheadings.